-- D. Buffer Area: A buffer area shall be required along all lot lines of at least 50 feet in depth and contain evergreen planting of such type, height, spacing and arrangements as will screen the activity on the lot from neighboring areas.
-A wall or fence of location, height, design and materials approved by the Commission as providing equivalent screening, may be substituted for all or part of the required planting. - E. Additional Requirements: Maximum intensity of use and/or membership limit shall be as specified by Special Permit.
-Maximum structure height shall be 30 feet.
+D. Buffer Area: A buffer area shall be required along all lot lines of at least 50 feet in depth and contain evergreen planting of such type, height, spacing and arrangement as will screen the activity on the lot from neighboring areas.
+A wall or fence of location, height, design, and materials approved by the Commission as providing equivalent screening may be substituted for all or part of the required planting.
+(Amended 2/1/84)

+E. Additional Requirements: Maximum intensity of use and/or membership limit shall be as specified by Special Permit.
+Maximum building height shall be 30 feet.
 Sale of products or materials shall be restricted to only those products or materials which are customarily incidental to the principal use as determined by Special Permit.
+Dwelling use on the same property is permitted but additional two acres shall be required for the dwelling and all requirements for the dwelling and lot shall meet the zoning regulations.

-Dwelling use on the same lot it prohibited. - F. Exception.
-This Section 341.2 shall not apply to Fire Stations wholly owned by the Town of Weston. - 34l.3 Private School.
-(Amended 5/26/11) The Commission may issue a Special Permit for the operation of a Private School on the following terms and conditions:
+341.5 Nursery School.
+(Amended 5/26/11) The Commission may issue a Special Permit for the operation of a Nursery School on the following terms and conditions: